-As part of a routine eye test your optometrist will conduct a comprehensive examination of your vision and eye health.
-This is important for the early detection of eye conditions like cataracts, macular degeneration and glaucoma.
+When you’re having a routine eye test, your optometrist will do a thorough examination of your vision and eye health.
+This can help in the early detection of eye conditions like cataracts, macular degeneration and glaucoma.
 Your optometrist will also look for signs of other medical conditions like diabetes and high blood pressure.

-The good news is most vision problems and many eye conditions can be corrected if detected and treated early.
+The good news?
+Most vision problems and many eye conditions can be eased if found and treated early.

 • Blurred or fluctuating vision